US-based climate scientists to take research to France | New Country 923

 In an interview with The Associated Press, Parmesan expressed elation at the prospect of spending the next five years doing her research in France instead of the United States.

 A scientist from the University of Texas at Austin, she is a leader in the field on how climate affects wildlife.
-She lived for a few years in the United Kingdom for family reasons and was considering returning to the U.S. until Trump’s election.
+She lived for a few years in Britain for family reasons and was considering returning to the U.S. until Trump’s election.

 “He very, very rapidly has been actively trying to erode science in the U.S.A. and in particular climate science,” she said.
 “And it’s hard for two reasons: Funding is becoming almost impossible, and in a psychological sense.”